relativitydev/relativity-trace-documentation/docs/administrator_guide/trade_reconstruction.md

 ## Trade Reconstruction Limitations

-1. You must create a Trade Reconstruction Configruation before you can create a Trade.
+You must create a Trade Reconstruction Configruation before you can create a Trade.
+{: .info }

-2. If you decide to Reconstruct a Trade which has already been Reconstructed in the past, everything is removed from the previous Reconstruction and replaced with the new information from the most recent Reconstruction. `Trade Keywords` are not deleted, but the connection between the `Trade Keyword` and the Trade is gone and will not be searched for (unless the same keyword is still on the Trade, in which it will re-establish the connection and search for this keyword).
+If you decide to Reconstruct a Trade which has already been Reconstructed in the past, everything is removed from the previous Reconstruction and replaced with the new information from the most recent Reconstruction. `Trade Keywords` are not deleted, but the connection between the `Trade Keyword` and the Trade is gone and will not be searched for (unless the same keyword is still on the Trade, in which it will re-establish the connection and search for this keyword).
 All of the Trade's Related Documents from the previous Reconstruction will be removed.
+{: .danger}

-3. You must run each Trade indiviudally - mass editing `Perform Reconstruction` field on the Trade will not start Trade Reconstruction.
+You must run each Trade indiviudally - mass editing `Perform Reconstruction` field on the Trade will not start Trade Reconstruction.
+{: .warn }